lukmanr/CLVPipelines/README.md

 kubectl apply -f https://raw.githubusercontent.com/kubeflow/pipelines/$PIPELINE_VERSION/manifests/namespaced-install.yaml
 ```

-## Installing the tutorial's sample code on AI Platform Notebook instance
+## Installing the tutorial's code samples on AI Platform Notebook instance
 1. Follow the instructions in [how-to-guide](https://cloud.google.com/ml-engine/docs/notebooks/create-new) to connect to **JupyterLab** on your notebook instance.
 2. Create a new terminal from the **Launcher** tab of **JupyterLab** interface.
 3. In the terminal, use **git** to clone the tutorial's github repository.